 - G&P: The website doesn’t work, We weren’t able to buy it at all.

 - Helmut Voigt: This German brand makes instruments, but the page looks forgotten and the way to buy is only on the original shop in Germany.

 - Lätzsch: This one turns out to be a custom trombone manufacturer, if you want modifications or a completely unique instrument, you can try it here.

 - Levante: We didn’t find their website, but we were able to find levante instruments sold in different online stores.

 - Nasir Ali: We didn’t understand this one, they have instruments but with no description, videos or specifications, also instead of buying you make an offer, the thing that makes me put it here is the lack of focus, they have a category called “300 KING LEONIDAS SPARTAN HELMET”, so they also sell armor.

 - Cerveny: The website hasn’t been updated since 2010 and it’s overall not trustworthy.

 - Kaizer: The website works well enough (really slow) until you put something on the shopping cart, then you can’t proceed to check out.

-So there you have it, as you can see i prefer buying online, without doing a lot of steps and having to speak to anyone.
-I also expect a warranty, shipping to my country and safe payments, but sadly you can’t do that in many of these websites, enfasis in many,so i hope you have learned about some brands and maybe found one that suits you, thank you for reading.
+So there you have it, as you can see We prefer buying online, without doing a lot of steps and having to speak to anyone.
+We also expect a warranty, shipping to my country, and safe payments, but sadly you can’t do that on many of these websites, with emphasis on many, so We hope you have learned about some brands and may found one that suits you, thank you for reading.